natepecota/sea-301d1/class-11-routing-wrrc/README.md

 # Assignment for Class 11 - Routing and Web Requests

 At the heart of every web app is the Web Request-Response Cycle.
 Pay close attention to how your app is creating and responding to requests.
+With client-side routing and the History API, we can add a layer of abstraction on top of the traditional routing.

-Start from lecture-code/blog/.
-Take a look at the model (article.js) and view (artcileView.js) files provided.
+Start from `lecture-code/blog/`.
+Take a look at the model (`article.js`) and view (`artcileView.js`) files provided.
 Note that some features (edit, filters, caching) are stripped out at this point.
 Focus on the MVC structure.

+**Ensure you run the blog with `pushstate-server`, not the `live-server` command.**

 The URLs that your app can respond to maps to your apps capabilities.
 Consider what public routes your app should have.
 Use page.js to expose those as navigable URLs.
 Then setup controllers to handle those URLs, all on the client side.